-Although this was down on the estimated £36.9 billion withdrawn in 2017, it is clear that DB transfers will remain an important part of the retirement planning landscape, at least in the medium term.
+Although this was down on the estimated £36.9 billion withdrawn in 2017, DB transfers are likely to remain an important part of the retirement planning landscape, at least in the medium term.

-But advice on the merits of a DB transfer is likely to be complex and profound, and the regulators are concerned.
+But advice on the merits of a DB transfer is likely to be complex and profound, and the FCA is increasingly concerned.
 Against the backdrop of the British Steel Pension Scheme2 debacle, the Financial Conduct Authority (FCA)’s recent supervisory work suggests that while 69% of advice (between April 2015 and September 2018) results in a transfer recommendation, advisers give suitable DB transfer advice less than half the time (48%), compared with 90% in other areas.
 This is pretty sobering, especially given the likely impact on the quality of people’s lives in retirement.
 The FCA estimates that consumer harm from unsuitable pension transfers amounts to between £1.6 billion and £2 billion per year – not including people paying too much for this advice.

 What has the FCA been doing?

 New FCA rules and guidance aiming to improve advice on DB pension assets – set out in Policy Statement 18/63 – became effective in October 2018.

 In a December 2018 notice4 publishing its latest supervisory findings, the FCA warned that “Any firm that is active in this market can expect to be involved in our work in 2019.
 We will not hesitate to use our investigatory powers where we identify evidence of serious misconduct which could have caused harm to consumers.”